laurentj/slimerjs/docs/installation.rst

 .. index::  ArchLinux

-A `package is available for ArchLinux <https://aur.archlinux.org/packages/slimerjs/>`_, thanks to a contributor.
-So if you use ArchLinux just type in a terminal:
+A `package is available for Arch Linux <https://aur.archlinux.org/packages/slimerjs/>`_, thanks to a contributor.
+So if you use Arch Linux just type in a terminal:

 .. code-block:: bash